Callable Fixed Income Securities

-Callable securities, issued by U.S. government entities, corporations and financial institutions, generally offer a stated final maturity but allow the issuers, at their option, to redeem (or call) the bonds prior to term after an initial non-call period.
-A call schedule is determined at the time of issuance.
-Bonds may be called on specific dates only, or at any time after the non-call period.
+Call schedules are determined at the time of issuance and vary.
+Calls may be one time only, on specific dates or continuous.
 Most bonds are callable at face value plus accrued interest.
 Additionally, some securities may be callable at any time based on special call provisions.

 American Call.
 Issuer has the right to call a bond at any time starting on the first date the bond is callable until its maturity – known as “continuously callable.”